hudson155/kairo/limber-backend/README.md

 │              common:exception-mapping module).
 ├── finder: The finder interface, related interfaces, and supporting classes │           (see the common:finder module).
-├── reps: Base classes representing HTTP request and response bodies, including │         errors (see the common:exception-mapping module).
+├── rep: Base classes representing HTTP request and response bodies (see the │        common:reps module), including errors (see the │        common:exception-mapping module).
 ├── serialization: Shared JSON serialization code (see the common:serialization │                  module).
 ├── util